Holly Mills

-Holly Mills (born 15 April 2000) is an English long jumper and heptathlete.
-She finished fourth both in the pentathlon at the 2022 World Indoor Championships and in the heptathlon at the 2022 Commonwealth Games.
+Holly Mills (born 15 April 2000) is an English sportswoman.
+Originally a long jumper and heptathlete, she finished fourth both in the pentathlon at the 2022 World Indoor Championships and in the heptathlon at the 2022 Commonwealth Games.
 Mills won bronze medals for the heptathlon at the 2021 European Under-23 Championships and for the long jump at the 2019 European U20 Championships.

 She was the long jump 2016 European U18 and 2017 Commonwealth Youth Games champion.
 In 2020, she won the British national pentathlon title.

-Mills comes from Andover, Hampshire and competes for Andover Athletics Club.
-She started athletics at the age of eight.
-At 14, she won several titles at the School and National competitions.
+Following a series of major injuries, including a ruptured Achilles tendon, hindered her competitive capabilities, Mills retired from track and field athletics, and transitioned to endurance triathlon, including Ironman distance events.